blockchainsllc/in3-docs/docs/api-java.md

 public class HelloIN3 {
    //
     public static void main(String[] args) throws Exception {
-        // create incubed
+        // create Incubed
         IN3 in3 = new IN3();

         // configure
-        in3.setChainId(0x1); // set it to mainnet (which is also dthe default)
+        in3.setChainId(0x1); // set it to mainnet (which is also the default)

-        // read the latest Block including all Transactions.
-        Block latestBlock = in3.getEth1API().getBlockByNumber(Block.LATEST, true);
+        // read the latest block, including all transactions Block latestBlock = in3.getEth1API().getBlockByNumber(Block.LATEST, true);

-        // Use the getters to retrieve all containing data System.out.println("current BlockNumber : " + latestBlock.getNumber());
+        // use the getters to retrieve all containing data System.out.println("current BlockNumber : " + latestBlock.getNumber());
         System.out.println("minded at : " + new Date(latestBlock.getTimeStamp()) + " by " + latestBlock.getAuthor());

-        // get all Transaction of the Block Transaction[] transactions = latestBlock.getTransactions();
+        // get all transactions from the block Transaction[] transactions = latestBlock.getTransactions();

         BigInteger sum = BigInteger.valueOf(0);